salesforce/policy_sentry/docs/library-usage/examples/querying.rst

 The following are examples of how to leverage some of the functions available from Policy Sentry.
 The functions selected are likely to be of most interest to other developers.

+These ones relate to querying the IAM database.

 All
 ---